 3. Implement Lazy Loading for particular blocks

-Basically, this practice is applied to Magento image optimization, but you can leverage it for other cases.
+Basically, this practice is applied to, but you can leverage it for other cases.
 For instance, you have one of the blocks placed outside the above-the-fold area that takes much server time to load.
 Then you can defer loading it until a user starts scrolling.

 4. Revise the extensions

 There could be various unused or rarely used and ineffective modules.
 It’s better to disable them since they complicate the logic and therefore contribute to a longer server response time too.

 5. Avoid excessive logging in production mode

 Constant logging additionally slows down working with the file system, which is not fast itself.
 A good practice is to log only critical mistakes for further analysis.